huihengli/CIE-AL-CS-pseudocode-interpreter-kernel/README.md

 ## Donation
 If you think my program is good, you can buy me a coffee!
 This will encourage me!
 Thanks
 <img style="width:40%;" src="https://s2.loli.net/2023/06/09/eFHIZ1NpDhoAUnb.png"/>
+# License

+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+You may modify and redistribute this project non-commercially under the same license, with proper attribution.